codex-storage/nim-codex/docs/TWOCLIENTTEST.md

 # Codex Two-Client Test

 The two-client test is a manual test you can perform to check your setup and familiarize yourself with the Codex API.
 These steps will guide you through running and connecting two nodes, in order to upload a file to one and then download that file from the other.
-For the purpose of this test we will be running Codex disconnected from any Ethereum nodes, so no currency is required.
-Additionally, the contracts/sales/marketplace APIs will be unavailable for this reason.
+This test also includes running local blockchain node in order to have functionality of the Marketplace available.
+Although this is not necessary and you can skip these steps, which are marked as optional.

 ## Prerequisite